guilhermeabel/rgx-py/README.md

-"# rgx-py"
+# rgx-py

-originally, this program was used to search and replace specific patterns in a (big) PHP project every reference to the PHP project was removed to preserve privacy
+**this program was used to search and replace specific patterns in a (big) PHP project**

+*every reference to the original PHP project was removed to preserve privacy*